Near Blomkist in Kandiyohi County, Minnesota — The American Midwest (Upper Plains)

 Erected by the Kandiyohi County Historical Society, with funds from the Legacy Amendment's Arts and Cultural Heritage Fund through the vote of Minnesotans on November 4, 2008.
 Administered by the Minnesota Historical Society.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Whitefield Town Site (approx. 7.1 miles away); Tromso Norsk Evangeliske Kirken (approx. 7.6 miles away); US-Dakota War of 1862 Aftermath (approx. 7.6 miles away); John Other Day Camp (approx. 8.7 miles away); Kandiyohi County Indian History (approx. 10.8 miles away); "Kandiyohi" (approx. 10.8 miles away); Geology of the Willmar Region (approx. 11.2 miles away); Great Northern Railway Engine No. 2523 (approx. 11.3 miles away).
+Whitefield Town Site (approx. 7.1 miles away); Tromso Norsk Evangeliske Kirken (approx. 7.6 miles away); US-Dakota War of 1862 Aftermath (approx. 7.6 miles away); John Other Day Camp (approx. 8.7 miles away); Raymond, Minnesota Veterans Memorial (approx. 10 miles away); Kandiyohi County Indian History"Kandiyohi" (approx. 10.8 miles away); Geology of the Willmar Region (approx. 11.2 miles away).

 More about this marker.
 The marker has the Historic Site seal of the Kandiyohi County Historical Society · 1895.